The Greek word "Chrysostomos" in the tenth

 Most Dangerous Book: The Battle for James Joyce's Ulysses

 (2014).
-He says of the novel's style, “Thoughts don’t flow
+Of the novel's style he writes, “Thoughts don’t flow

 like the luxuriant sentences of Henry James.
 Consciousness is